 The last-to-fill concept was first introduced into the Rental Pool Procedures in 1988.
 There was a concern that storage rented for purposes below Milner could significantly impact the fill of the reservoirs because of the fully consumptive aspect of storage released out the end of the system past Milner Dam.
-When a spaceholder was paid for the storage they supplied for rental below Milner 1988-2002, an amount of the spaceholder's reservoir space equivalent to the amount rented below Milner was assigned a priority junior to all other water rights in the water right accounting (e.g. 12/31/1999).
-The space remained in last-to-fill until it filled, which could have taken more than one year during a period of consecutive drought years.
+When a spaceholder was paid for storage they supplied for rental below Milner 1988-2002, an amount of the spaceholder's reservoir space equivalent to the amount rented below Milner was assigned a priority junior to all other water rights in the water right accounting (e.g. 12/31/1999).
+The space remained in last-to-fill until it filled, which sometimes took more than one year during a period of consecutive drought years.
 Once filled, the space would move back into the regular water right priority space in the reservoir.

 For example, if a spaceholder designated 1,500 acre-feet of their Palisades space made available to Idaho Power through the Rental Pool for purposes below Milner, 1,500 acre-feet of the spaceholder's Palisades space (previously with a 1939 priority) was treated as having a 1999 priority so the fill of the space evacuated for rental could not occur until after all other 1939-priority space in Palisades Reservoir was 100% full.
 The same procedure applied to spaceholders renting their American Falls storage for hydropower purposes below Milner.
 The 1921-priority American Falls space designated for hydropower rental below Milner was treated as having a 1999 priority in American Falls Reservoir in the year(s) following the rental until the last-to-fill space filled.
-Since the American Falls Reservoir water right was senior to the Palisades Reservoir water right, the American Falls last-to-fill space was assigned a last-to-fill priority one day earlier than the Palisades last-to-fill priority.
-This sometimes resulted in the American Falls last-to-fill spaceholders received zero new accrual in the same year.
-When a spaceholder's last-to-fill space filled, it was moved back into the regular Palisades (1939 priority) or American Falls (1921 priority) space from which it originated.
+Because the American Falls Reservoir water right was senior to the Palisades Reservoir water right, the American Falls last-to-fill space was assigned a last-to-fill spaceholders received zero new accrual or filling to 100% while the Palisades last-to-fill space filled, it was moved back into the regular Palisades (1939 priority) or American Falls (1921 priority) space from which it originated.

-In 2004, the procedures for supplying storage to the Rental Pool for purposes below Milner were changed, and the concept of last-to-fill was eliminated from the Rental Pool procedures for that year.
+In 2004, the procedures for supplying storage to the Rental Pool for purposes below Milner were changed, and the concept of last-to-fill was eliminated from the Rental Pool Procedures for that year.
 Beginning in 2005, a new last-to-fill procedure was implemented which was quite different than the procedures used 1988 through 2003.
 Storage provided from the Common Pool for rental below Milner was no longer subject to last-to-fill.
 Instead, the impacts to spaceholder allocations were computed for the year following the Common Pool rentals and the new procedures provided for a payment system to attempt to "make whole" the impacted spaceholders.
-The effects of renting Common Pool storage for purposes below Milner (flow augmentation and hydropower) are more consumptive than rentals for irrigation above Milner, however, the impacts for all Common Pool rentals were treated the same and were limited to affecting reservoir fill and allocation for one year.
+The effects of renting Common Pool storage for purposes below Milner (flow augmentation and hydropower) are more consumptive than rentals for irrigation above Milner, however, the impacts for all Common Pool rentals were treated similar and were limited to affecting reservoir fill and allocation for one year.